 Manijeh Nasrabadi is a doctoral student at New York University and Co-Director of the Association of Iranian-American Writers.
 She holds a B.A. from Brown University and an M.F.A. in Creative Writing from Hunter College.
 Dr. Ahmad Karimi-Hakkak is Professor and Director of the Roshan Center for Persian Studies at the University of Maryland, College Park.
 Ariana Barkeshli is a pianist, music educator, and scholar.
 She has performed at American universities and at numerous international conferences and cultural events.

-Students and faculty in a variety of disciplines will benefit from this program on contemporary Iranian Literature and music.
-In light of much negative political coverage of Iran, this program will help our students, faculty, and community members learn about Iranian people, their experiences, culture, and aspirations.
-This event is free of charge and open to the public.
+Students and faculty in a variety of disciplines benefited from this program on contemporary Iranian Literature and music.
+In light of much negative political coverage of Iran, this program helped our students, faculty, and community members learn about Iranian people, their experiences, culture, and aspirations.

-* On April 19, 2010, the Center for Middle Eastern Dialogue presented a talk by Professor Hamid Dabashi of Columbia University on "Islam and a Just World Order".
-The event included musical entertainment by Yemeni singer, percussionist (dumbek and frame drum) and oud player Ahamed Alrodini n and Israeli percussionist Isaac Gutwilik.
+"Islam and a Just World Order" - The Center presented a talk by Professor Hamid Dabashi of Columbia University.
+The event included musical entertainment by Yemeni singer, percussionist (dumbek and frame drum) and oud player Ahamed Alrodini and Israeli percussionist Isaac Gutwilik.

-* The inaugural event in April 2009 was a discussion between Professor Fawaz A. Gerges of Sarah Lawrence College and Professor Lewis Brownstein of SUNY New Paltz on the topic of "Recent and Future U.S. Policy in the Middle East"
+"Recent and Future U.S. Policy in the Middle East" - The inaugural event in April 2009 featured a discussion between Professor Fawaz A. Gerges of Sarah Lawrence College and Professor Lewis Brownstein of SUNY New Paltz.

 Links of Interest

 - Academic Islamic Studies and Middle East Studies Web Sites